michaelabon/red-labels-for-pivotal-tracker/README.md

 ## Future Work

 I know that everyone has their own preferred taxonomy.
-Ultimately, v2.0 would have full customization with an ugly Chrome extension dropdown-form.
+I don't have any plans to add an ugly Chrome extension customization form.

 ## License